-A mediator variable is one which explains the how or why of an (observed) relationship between an independent variable and its dependent variable.
+A mediator variable explains the how or why of an (observed) relationship between an independent variable and its dependent variable.

 In a mediation model, the independent variable cannot influence the dependent variable directly, and instead does so by means of a third variable, a ‘middle-man’.

 In psychology, the mediator variable is sometimes called an intervening variable.
 In statistics, an intervening variable is usually considered to be a sub-type of mediating variable.
 However, the lines between the two terms are somewhat fuzzy, and they are often used interchangeably.

 A mediator variable may be something as simple as a psychological response to given events.
 For example, suppose buying pizza for a work party leads to positive morale and to the work being done in half the time.

 - Pizza is the independent variable,